vijay03/cs360v-f20/notes/intro.md

   discussion-based class.
 I'll make notes like these available, but you need to pay attention in class.

+* Grading:
+    * 20% Midterm-1
+    * 20% Midterm-2
+    * 30% Project: implementing your own hypervisor
+    * 30% Project: contributing to an open-source repository related to virtualization

 * There are two projects in this class: an implementation-based project and an open-source project.
 Most of the learning will come from doing the projects!